activePort/Certified-Bug-Bounty-Hunter/README.md

-# Cheat-Sheets
+# Cheat Sheets
-Cheat sheets for penetration testing o certifications.
+Cheat sheets from Hack The Box.